Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Survey and Categorization Methodology

-In order to ensure the anonymity of our particpants, we keep all their responses confidential.
+In order to ensure the anonymity of our participants, we keep all their responses confidential.
 Access to responses was limited to only the immediate research team, and all responses quoted in the following sections have been paraphrased to ensure participant anonymity.
 All data collected in this study was provided by participants who were informed of the nature of the study, the potential risks of participation, and who consented to participate.
-We do not make any use of participants' public reddit histories for any purpose, as the use of such data has been shown to make many online community members uncomfortable~\cite{Fiesler2018ParticipantPO}.
-This research was reviewed and approved by the University of Washington IRB under identification number STUDY00011457.
+We do not make any use of participants' public reddit histories for any purpose, as the use of such data has been shown to make many participants uncomfortable~\cite{Fiesler2018ParticipantPO}.
+This research was reviewed and approved by the University of Washington IRB under ID STUDY00011457